SnapKit/SnapKit/README.md

 ```

 However Auto Layout does not allow alignment attributes such as left, right, centerY etc to be set to constant values.
-So if you pass a primitive for these attributes Snap will turn these into constraints relative to the view&rsquo;s superview ie:
+So if you pass a primitive for these attributes SnapKit will turn these into constraints relative to the view&rsquo;s superview ie:
 ```swift
 // creates view.left <= view.superview.left + 10
 make.left.lessThanOrEqualTo(10)